NetFoundry/azure-deploy/NetworkLoadBalancer/Azure/README.md

 1. az cli

 ***IMPORTANT***
-    Update the parameters file to match your Azure Cloud / Ziti configurations, and install azure cli for your os
+    Update the parameters file to match your Azure Cloud / NetFoundry configurations, and install azure cli for your os

 ```
 git git@github.com:netfoundry/azure-deploy.git